 '''

 ntirservice

 [-h,--help] [-i,--install] [-s,--start-install]

 [-u,--uninstall] [-d,--debug]

 -h

 Display the command-line options supported by the server.

 --help

--i

 Install the service.
 The service must be started manually.

 --install

+-s

 Install the service and start it.

 --start-install

 Uninstall the service.

 --uninstall

 -d

 Run the service in debug mode.

 --debug

 '''

-In order to use the IFR as a native Windows NT service, it is first necessary to add the ooc.ifr.port configuration property to the HKEY_LOCAL_MACHINE NT registry key (see "Using the Windows NT Registry" on page 60 for more details).
+In order to use the IFR as a native Windows NT service, it is first necessary to add the ooc.ifr.endpoint configuration property to the HKEY_LOCAL_MACHINE NT registry key (see "Using the Windows NT Registry" on page 61 for more details).

+'''

 ntirservice -i

+'''